TZTsai/Calang/README.md

 * Symbol

-    In the `ALL-SYMBOL` mode, all undefined names will be regarded as symbols.
+    In the `symbolic` mode, all undefined names will be regarded as symbols.

     If this mode is off, then symbol is represented by an underscore `_` followed by a legitimate variable name.